pwtsai/as57401/README.md

-## About AS57401, please kindly find this [page](https://oftein.pwtsai.im).
+## About AS57401, Project OFTEIN, please kindly find this [page](https://oftein.pwtsai.im).
 * A non-profit network for research and education purposes.
-* A part of OpenFederation at Trans-Eurasia Information Network (TEIN) supported by ASI@Connect project
+* A part of OpenFederation at Trans-Eurasia Information Network (TEIN) supported by ASI@Connect

 ## Acknowledgments
 * [Tsung-Yi Yu](https://network.steveyi.net/) (AS60614): Supporting APAC transit